mcd005/DnD_Campaigns/docs/house_rules.md

 	1. An exception to this are the Search (WIS) and Investigation (INT) actions.
 1. TCOE is banned
 1. Cantrip Formulas, Martial Versatility, Eldritch Versatility etc is allowed
+1. I will use the BG3 Path of the Bezerker
 1. Milestone levelling
 	1. Levelling will be tied to narrative objectives.

 ## Rationale

-For 1 and 2: Casters are the most "powerful" classes in the game.
+For 1: Casters are the most "powerful" classes in the game.
 When you multiclass then they also become the most armoured in the game.
 This is kind of broken.

-For 3-5: Martial characters need more scope and more choice.
+For 2-4: Martial characters need more scope and more choice.

 # Changelog